List of Marvel Comics characters: R: Patrick Mahony

 Patrick Mahony is a mutant.
 His first appearance was in X-Factor #75.
 He was recruited by Mister Sinister to serve as the leader of the Nasty Boys, a group of young mutants whose only missions were against the government sponsored X-Factor.
 However, he and his friend Ruckus were more interested in beer runs and a quick buck than in Mister Sinister's agendas.
 In the Nasty Boys' first mission against the government version of X-Factor, Ramrod used his powers to great effect against the heroes, but he was ultimately subdued by the multiple fists of Jamie Madrox.
 Ramrod escaped, and disappeared after Sinister effectively abandoned the Nasty Boys.
 Ramrod can manipulate the fabric of wooden materials, causing them to grow at a fantastic rate and reform themselves into different sizes and shapes.

+Ramrod in other media

+The cyborg version of Ramrod appears in a cameo in the Marvel Cinematic Universe film Spider-Man: Brand New Day, portrayed by Billy Clements.

 Ramshot

 Samuel Caulkin is a member of an armored group of vigilantes dubbed The Jury.
 Caulkin was recruited into the Jury by General Orwell Taylor to help him avenge the death of his youngest son Hugh.
 Samuel and Hugh were close friends from their time in the army.
 Soon after Hugh left the army he became a Guardsman at the Vault, a prison for super powered criminals.
 Not long after Hugh was murdered by Venom during his escape.
 Ramshot has a suit of armor that allows him to fly.
 He also emits a sonic type blast he calls a battering pulse.